ashesh-0/Disentangle/README.md

 I see that dropout + (no vampprior) is giving the best performance.
 Which essentially means that vampprior is not working.

+tur /home/ubuntu/ashesh/training/disentangle/2206/D3-M3-S0-L0/21
+Here, I'm working with a non-optimized version of vampprior.
+Just want to check if this one also gives similar performances.

 ## Another idea is that make it a proper VAE.
 Just keep the penultimate layer having channels 2 and enforce a loss on one of them and the loss on the final output.

 It will be a VAE with one additional constraint on the penultimate layer.